 - organising a home-office set up

-- legal issues, including liability
+- legal issues, including liability and professional indemnity insurance.

-The pros and cons of freelance health writing
+The pros and cons of freelance writing

-However there are some drawbacks.
-The biggest one is not having steady income you can count on each month.
 You may have your regular clients who consistently give you work, but the reality is there will be busier weeks than others and this does mean keeping an eye on your accounts every month to identify when you need to find more work.

 Working as an employee